ckb-js/lumos-doc/docs/reference/ckbaccount.md

 message: "Success exported account as extended privkey to: \"alice\", please use this file carefully"
 ```

 ### Step 5.
-Get CKB Capacity for the account of Alice.
+Get CKB capacity for the account of Alice.

 The process of getting CKB capacity varies for the accounts on different networks (chains).